 On 30 August 2010 the Western Cape Education MEC, Mr Donald grant made the following statement: "As part of the Provincial Government's on-going expansion of access to the focused teaching of science and mathematics, I am proud to announce that a new specialised high school will be opened in Claremont in January 2011."

-This follows on negotiations between the WCED and the management of Westerford after we were approached by the newly appointed Superintendent General of Education in the Western Cape, Ms Penny Vinjevold, to share her vision.
+This followed on negotiations between the WCED and the management of Westerford after they were approached by the newly appointed Superintendent General of Education in the Western Cape, Ms Penny Vinjevold, to share her vision.
 In discussing the merits of the project, the Board of Governors of Westerford acknowledged, with a great deal of pride, that it was indeed a real honour to have been approached to pioneer this exciting project and have pledged their full support.

 Claremont High School opened its doors on 19 January 2011, with 135 pupils in 3 Grade 8 and 1 Grade 10 class